p4535992/foundryvtt-rarity-colors/README.md

 **Note: This is module is inspired from the  wonderful work done by [kandashi](https://github.com/kandashi) with the module [Rarity Color](https://github.com/kandashi/rarity-colors)

 Give your Inventory and Sidebar a splash of color.
-Re-colors Actor Inventory Items and the Items Sidebar names with colors based on item rarity and type
+Re-colors Actor Inventory Items and the Items Sidebar names with colors based on item rarity and type.

+### NOTE: Is been tested only on Dnd5e, but it should work with all the system with the property `system.rarity` as string, a API support is been recently added for help the integration with other system

 ![image](https://user-images.githubusercontent.com/1347785/140974008-cc790018-4fb3-410b-a856-9993cfba498b.png)